saraheee/VACI/README.md

 radiogenomics and clinical information.
 Our framework supports the workflow of cancer experts and biomedical data scientists in investigating cancer mechanisms.
-This repository serves as the practical implementation of the paper **Visual Analytics for the Integrated Exploration and Sensemaking of Cancer Cohort Radiogenomics and Clinical Information** which was accepted for publication at the Eurographics Workshop on Visual Computing for Biology and Medicine (EG VCBM 2023).
+This repository serves as the practical implementation of the paper **Visual Analytics for the Integrated Exploration and Sensemaking of Cancer Cohort Radiogenomics and Clinical Information** which is accepted for publication at the Eurographics Workshop on Visual Computing for Biology and Medicine (EG VCBM 2023).

 **Authors:** Sarah El-Sherbiny<sup>1</sup>, Jing Ning<sup>2,3</sup>, Brigitte Hantusch<sup>2</sup>, Lukas Kenner<sup>2,3,4,5,6</sup>, and Renata Georgia Raidou<sup>1</sup>